AfterWorld/ultcogs/spriteannouncer/README.md

 3. **Channel Selection**: Use a general chat channel where conversation naturally flows
 4. **Sprite Variety**: Use a diverse set of character sprites to keep announcements visually interesting
 5. **Regular Updates**: Add new topics and announcements periodically to keep content fresh

-## Troubleshooting

-If you encounter issues:

-1. Ensure the bot has permission to send messages, embed links, and use external emojis in the designated channel
-2. Check if the bot has access to your GitHub repository by triggering a manual announcement
-3. Verify the correct setup with `[p]spriteannouncer status`
-4. If sprites aren't loading, make sure your image filenames match exactly what you've configured

-## Support

-If you need assistance with this cog, please contact AfterWorld on Discord or open an issue in the GitHub repository.